 There is a national shortage of donor sperm in the UK available for use in fertility treatment.
-But men aged 18 - 41 could help alleviate this crisis and help re-stock donor sperm supplies.
-And since 1 April 2012, accepted donors receive a fixed sum of £35 for each donation (up to a maximum of £750).
+But men aged 18 – 41 could help alleviate this crisis and help re-stock donor sperm supplies.
+Accepted donors receive a fixed sum of £35 for each donation (up to a maximum of £750).

 A change to the law in April 2005 means that children born from donor sperm, at the age of 18, can be given certain information regarding their donor and may in the future be able to trace their biological father; similar to adopted children.
 This means that sperm donors can no longer be anonymous and must be willing to let certain identifiable details be released to any offspring born, if requested, after 18 years (or 16 years if the offspring wishes to marry).